jacobprall/signalkit/README.md

 4. Done.
 Render provisions all five services, wires networking, and starts collecting.

 `ANTHROPIC_MODEL` defaults to `claude-sonnet-4-20250514`.
 Override in the Render environment if you want a different model.

-### Why Render is a good fit

-- **Blueprint = infrastructure as code.** One YAML file defines web, worker, cron, Postgres, and Redis.
-No Terraform, no Docker Compose in production.
-- **Background Workers are first-class.** The AI-heavy processing runs in a dedicated worker service with automatic restarts — not bolted onto a web dyno.
-- **Cron Jobs are native.** Schedule pipeline runs without external schedulers or third-party cron services.
-- **Managed Postgres + Redis.** No ops overhead for the data layer.
-Connection strings are injected automatically via `fromDatabase` and `fromService` references.
-- **Horizontal scaling.** Need more throughput?
-Scale the worker to multiple instances — they all pull from the same Redis queue.

 ## How the Pipeline Works